ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 #### SWOT Analysis

-The acronym SWOT stads for Strenghs, Weakeness, Opportunities, and Threats, which are all attributes for analysis and are divided into 2 categories:
+The acronym **SWOT** stads for **Strenghs, Weakeness, Opportunities, and Threats**, which are all attributes for analysis and are divided into 2 categories:

 1. **Internal factors**:
     1.1.
 Strenghts: they can be any kind of resource, either tangible or intangible, that the organization have.